element-som/element-skills/README.md

 ## Who This Repository Is For

-This repository is for:
 - OpenClaw users who want to install Element-related skills through ClawHub
-- users who want trading and tracking separated into distinct skills
+- Users who want trading and tracking separated into distinct skills
-- users who want reusable skills instead of writing prompts from scratch each time
+- Users who want reusable skills instead of writing prompts from scratch each time